core-wg/conditional-attributes/draft-ietf-core-conditional-attributes.md

 The Greater Than parameter can only be supported on resources with a scalar numeric value.

 ###Less Than (c.lt) {#lt}
 When present, Less Than indicates the lower limit value the resource value SHOULD cross before triggering a notification.
-A notification is sent when the samples value crosses the specified lower limit value, relative to the last reported value, and the time for "c.pmin" has elapsed since the last notification.
+A notification is sent whenever the sampled value crosses the specified lower limit value, relative to the last reported value, and the time for "c.pmin" has elapsed since the last notification.
 The sampled value is sent in the notification.
 If the value continues to fall no notifications are generated as a result of "c.lt".
 If the value rises above the lower limit value then a new notification is sent, subject to the "c.pmin" time.

 The Less Than parameter can only be supported on resources with a scalar numeric value.